customerio/customerio-node/README.md

 ### Creating a new instance

-In order to start using the library, you first need to create an instance of the CIO class:
+To start using the library, you first need to create an instance of the CIO class:

 ```
-let CIO = require('customerio-node');
+const CIO = require('customerio-node');
+const { RegionUS, RegionEU } = require("customerio-node/regions");
-const cio = new CIO(siteId, apiKey, [defaults]);
+let cio = new CIO(siteId, apiKey, { region: RegionUS }, [ defaults ]);
 ```

 Both the `siteId` and `apiKey` are **required** in order to create a Basic Authorization header, allowing us to associate the data with your account.

+Your account `region` is optional.
+If you do not specify your region, we assume that your account is based in the US (`RegionUS`).
+If your account is based in the EU and you do not provide the correct region, we'll route requests from the US to `RegionEU` accordingly, however this may cause data to be logged in the US.

-Optionally you may pass `defaults` as an object that will be passed to the underlying request instance.
+Optionally you can pass `defaults` as an object that will be passed to the underlying request instance.
 A list of the possible options are listed [here](https://github.com/request/request#requestoptions-callback).

 This is useful to override the default 10s timeout.
 Example: